linode/docs/docs/applications/game-servers/host-a-terraria-server-on-your-linode.md

     sudo systemctl enable terraria

-If your operating system is restarted for any reason, Terraria will launch itself when the boots up again.
+If the operating system is restarted for any reason, Terraria will launch itself on reboot.

 ###Server Status